noi-techpark/opendatahub-website/README.md

 ## Add content

+**NOTE:** To add new content for the page like new use cases, events or videos **it is not necessary** to edit anything other than the `src/content` and the `src/data` directories.
+Even new routes like `opendatahub.com/events/some-new-event` are generated automatically when adding to the content directory.

 ### **Use cases:**

 To create a new use case listed under /use-cases create a new .md file in the the /src/content/use-cases folder.